-Dr. Leonor Fernando graduated from the Pontificia Universidad Javeriana, Bogota, Colombia in Bogota, Colombia in 1966.
+Dr. Leonor Fernando graduated from the Pontificia Universidad Javeriana, Bogota, Colombia in 1966.
 She went on to complete her clinical hematology training at Mount Sinai Hospital in New York City, NY and then worked with Dr. Don Thomas at the Bone Marrow Transplant Unit at the University of Washington for one year.
 After moving to California in 1975, she spent the next 28 years at the Sacramento Blood Center, now known as BloodSource.
 Prior to joining the Department of Medical Pathology and Laboratory Medicine in 2007 as the Director of Apheresis, Dr. Fernando served as the Acting Medical Director of the Transfusion Medicine Division at UCLA for 2 years.

 Dr. Fernando actively participates in several committees for the American Society for Apheresis and is on the Program Relations Committee for Foundation for the Accreditation for Cellular Therapies (FACT).
 She is also a FACT Inspector for both Apheresis and Cord Blood Collections.
-Dr. Fernando holds memberships with the American Association of Blood Banks, California Blood Bank Society, International Society of Blood Transfusion, and California Latino Medical Association.
+Dr. Fernando holds memberships with the American Association of Blood Banks, California Blood Bank Society, International Society of Blood Transfusion, and Sacramento Latino Medical Association.